Uti2/portfolio/README.md

 ## MY PORTFOLIO

-*A glimpse of some of my completed projects on MS Excel, Power BI and Python*.
+*A glimpse of some of my completed projects on MS Excel, Power BI, SQL, Tableau and Python*.

 **Brazilian Houses to Rent Dataset**